California Coast Ranges Biosphere Reserve

 The California Coast Ranges Biosphere Reserve (established 1983) was a UNESCO Biosphere reserve located along the California Coast Ranges of northern California and the San Francisco Bay area until June 2017.
 This biosphere reserve includes a highly diverse complex of evergreen sclerophyllous woodland, coastal, estuary and marine ecosystems.

 Purpose

 The city of San Francisco is a focal point for coastal industry and trade.
 Tourism, some agriculture and fisheries, transportation, manufacturing, military installations, and research and educational institutions are also important to the regional economy.

 The primary aim of the biosphere reserve is to develop a commitment to ecosystem management among the various management agencies.
 Given the intense human pressure of the area, the conservation of biodiversity is very challenging.
 Of particular concern is to raise environmental awareness among the diverse urban communities.

 Sites

-The 62098 hectare California Coast Ranges reserve encompasses a number of protected sites under management by various state and federal agencies:
+The 621-square-kilometer (240-square-mile) California Coast Ranges reserve encompasses a number of protected sites under management by various state and federal agencies: